m77can/mysql-deploy/README.md

 # mysql-deploy
-a simple way to deploy mysql with docker compose
+a simple way to deploy mysql with docker compose  for development